pixelvar79/pixelvar79/README.md

-### Hi there 👋 I'm Sebastian a Researcher and Web Developer working in the intersection of science, machine learning, and technology.
+### Hi there 👋 I'm Sebastian a Researcher and Web Developer working in the intersection of science, machine learning, and sensor technology.

 <!--
 **pixelvar79/pixelvar79** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.